 Our primary sources of liquidity are cash on hand, cash from operations, and availability under our revolving credit facilities.
-As of March 31, 2023, we had \$56.3 million in cash and cash equivalents.
+As of June 30, 2023, we had \$35.0 million in cash and cash equivalents.
 We believe that our current cash position, access to our revolving debt, and cash flow generated from operations should be not only sufficient for our operating requirements but also to enable us to fund required long-term debt repayments, dividends and any share purchases we might choose to make.
 See "Note 6.
 Debt and Derivatives" to the Consolidated Financial Statements for a more detailed discussion of our debt financing arrangements.

-During the first half of fiscal year 2023, we entered into a number of debt-related transactions.
+During the first nine months of fiscal year 2023, we entered into a number of debt-related transactions.

 - We entered into additional interest rate swaps, to bring the total balance of our credit facility subject to fixed rates to \$650 million.
-This allows us greater opportunity to predict and manage our interest payments. - We amended both our debt and the corresponding interest rate swaps to use interest rates based upon the Secured Overnight Financing Rate (SOFR), replacing the previous LIBOR basis.
-This transaction anticipates the phasing out of LIBOR rates in 2023. - As part of the transition to SOFR, we took the opportunity to redeem some of our Term Loan B debt.
+This allows us greater opportunity to predict and manage our interest payments. - We amended both our debt and the corresponding interest rate swaps to use interest rates based upon the Secured Overnight Financing Rate (SOFR), replacing the previous LIBOR basis. - · As part of the transition to SOFR, we took the opportunity to redeem some of our Term Loan B debt.